README.md

 //#define MAP_STR "ED@CGAF" // Invalid: map string is too short.

-//#define MAP_STR "ED@CGAFM" // Invalid: illegal character 'M'.
+//#define MAP_STR "ED@CGAFM" // Invalid: invalid character 'M'.

 //#define MAP_STR "ED@CGAFE" // Invalid: duplicated character 'E'.

-Mapped characters
+Mapped bytes

 API usage